technoabsurdist/yb-llms/README.md

 ## 🧱 Individual Features

-* Summary Generation: Condenses the video transcript into a short, comprehensive summary.
+* **Summary Generation**: Condenses the video transcript into a short, comprehensive summary.
-* Bullet Points Generation: Extracts key points from the transcript and presents them in bullet-point format.
+* **Bullet Points Generation**: Extracts key points from the transcript and presents them in bullet-point format.
-* Transcription Formatting: Improves the readability of the raw transcript by adding punctuation and paragraph breaks.
+* **Transcription Formatting**: Improves the readability of the raw transcript by adding punctuation and paragraph breaks.
-* TODO: Chapter Generation: Divides the video into chapters based on the content and context of the transcript.

 ## 💻 API Endpoints
+**IMPORTANT:** For each endpoint choose to either pass in the Youtube video ID or the video URL.
 1. **Summary Endpoint** <br />
 * Description: Returns a summary of the YouTube video's transcript.
 * Method: GET